Ahmedsalah-28/AI-BookMind/README.md

 - `Hands-On Large Language Models Language Understanding and Generation`
 - `Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow (2nd Edition)` by Aurelien Geron

+👉 You can also **add any other books you want** to the `data/` folder, and the assistant will automatically process them.

 ---

 ## ⚡ Features